-Webex Teams apps and devices use encrypted real-time media for audio, video, and content sharing streams.
-Typically*, media from any Webex Teams app or device transits from the user’s location to media nodes in the Webex Cloud, where the streams are mixed and distributed.
+Webex Teams apps and Webex Room devices use encrypted real-time media for audio, video, and content sharing streams.
+Typically*, media from any Webex Teams app or Webex Room device transits from the user’s location to media nodes in the Webex Cloud, where the streams are mixed and distributed.
 This is true for all call types e.g. 1:1 calls and multiparty calls. (*On-premise Video Mesh Nodes can also be deployed to mix and distribute media locally).

 Cisco secures all Webex Teams media streams using the Secure Real-Time Transport Protocol (SRTP), described in RFC 3711.
-Cisco apps and devices encrypt media with the AES_CM_128_HMAC_SHA1_80 cipher suite.
+Webex Teams apps and Webex Room devices encrypt media with the AES_CM_128_HMAC_SHA1_80 cipher suite.

 In line with RFC 3550 RTP – A Transport Protocol for Real -Time Applications, Cisco prefers and strongly recommends UDP as the transport protocol for Webex Teams voice and video media streams.

-Webex Teams apps and devices also support TCP as a fall-back media transport protocol.
+Webex Teams apps and Webex Room devices also support TCP as a fall-back media transport protocol.
 However, Cisco does not recommend TCP as a transport protocol for voice and video media streams.
 This is because TCP is connection orientated, and designed to reliably deliver, correctly ordered, data to upper layer protocols.
 Using TCP, the sender will retransmit lost packets until they are acknowledged, and the receiver buffer the packet stream until the lost packets are recovered.
 For media streams, this behavior manifests itself as increased latency/jitter, which in turn affects the media quality experienced by the call’s participants.

-Webex Teams apps and devices also support TLS (HTTPS) as a tertiary option for media transport.
+Webex Teams apps and Webex Room devices also support TLS (HTTPS) as a tertiary option for media transport.
 Using TLS can also mean that this Webex Teams media traffic will need to pass through an enterprise’s proxy server to reach media servers in the Webex Cloud.
 Since proxy servers are, primarily, designed to intercept and forward HTTP based web traffic; media quality can be impacted if the proxy server reaches its performance threshold and drops packets when processing large numbers of high bandwidth media streams.